grantcopley/ApparelSorter.js/README.md

 const index = sorter.numberify('SM'); // returns 9
 ```

+### Requirements
+- Node.js v.1.8.4 or greater (may work with earlier versions of Node but have not tested)

 ### Installation
 Using npm is the preferred and easiest way to install.